leaflabs/leaflabs-docs/source/language.rst

 .. contents:: Contents
    :local:

-.. admonition:: Looking for Something Else?
+.. admonition:: Looking for something else?
 Try these

    - See the :ref:`libraries` for extra built-in libraries.